NWP Monthly Digest | January 2026

 Build an Adequate Emergency Fund

 Establish a dedicated emergency fund that matches your personality and circumstances.
-If you tend toward extreme optimism, add a bit more to this fund than feels comfortable.
+If you tend toward extreme optimism, add a bit more to this fund than you feel comfortable with.
 Conversely, if you're prone to financial anxiety, resist the urge to overfund this account beyond what's absolutely necessary—too much sitting in emergency savings can also weigh down your financial progress.

 Review Your Investment Strategy